METALS-London zinc charges to 9-yr high, lead hits 5-yr high

 Most active ShFE tin

-$1 = 6.9026 Chinese yuan Reporting by James Regan; Additional reporting by Melanie Burton; Editing by Richard Pullin and Subhranshu Sahu
+$1 = 6.9176 Chinese yuan renminbi Reporting by Melanie Burton; Editing by Richard Pullin